-Donald Trump Is A ’20th Century Fascist’ Says London Mayor Just Two Days Ahead Of Trump State Visit To U.K.
+Donald Trump Is A ’20th Century Fascist,’ Says London Mayor Just Two Days Ahead Of State Visit To U.K.

 — Helena Wilkinson (@BBCHelenaLee) June 1, 2019

-Khan in his Observer essay wrote that due to what he called Trump’s fascist leanings, “it’s un-British to be rolling out the red carpet this week,” for Trump, whose behavior “flies in the face of the ideals America was founded upon – equality, liberty and religious freedom.”
+Khan wrote that due to what he called Trump’s fascist leanings, “it’s un-British to be rolling out the red carpet this week” for the president, whose behavior “flies in the face of the ideals America was founded upon – equality, liberty and religious freedom.”

 But Khan was far from the only U.K. political figure to condemn Trump ahead of his state visit next week.
-Sir Malcolm Rifkind, a former cabinet official in Britain’s Conservative, or Tory, Party blasted Trump as “narcissistic and egocentric” for comments endorsing former London Mayor Boris Johnson as the next prime minister of the U.K., according to The Independent newspaper.
+Sir Malcolm Rifkind, a former cabinet official in Britain’s Conservative (Tory) Party blasted Trump as “narcissistic and egocentric” for comments endorsing former London Mayor Boris Johnson as the next prime minister of the U.K., according to The Independent.

 Rifkind, while acknowledging that Trump’s comments are not “illegal” or “unconstitutional,” branded Trump’s public backing of Johnson as “distasteful interference in other people’s business,” saying that to publicly take sides in a U.K. election is “unprecedented for a president of the United States but it’s not unprecedented for Trump.”

-Labor Party leader Jeremy Corbyn also ripped Trump for his pro-Johnson remarks, sayin that Trump’s “attempt to decide who will be Britain’s next prime minister is entirely unacceptable.”
+Labor Party leader Jeremy Corbyn also ripped Trump for his pro-Johnson remarks, saying that Trump’s “attempt to decide who will be Britain’s next prime minister is entirely unacceptable.”

-Both Corbyn and Liberal Democrat Party leader Sir Vince Cable have refused invitations to join a state dinner in Trump’s honor, where they wold be required to dine with Trump, according to the BBC.
+Both Corbyn and Liberal Democrat Party leader Sir Vince Cable have refused invitations to join a state dinner in Trump’s honor, where they would be required to dine with the U.S. president, according to the BBC.